HCLarsen/dataframe/README.md

 ### To Do

+1. Add filtering by column.
+2. Add filtering of rows.
-1. Add listing/extraction of all non-unique rows.
+3. Add detection of "mergeable" rows.

 ## Contributing